Consulting Business Plan Template

 A business plan provides a snapshot of your consulting firm as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

-Why You Need a Consulting Firm Business Plan
+Why You Need a Business Plan for a Consulting Firm

 If you’re looking to start a consulting business or grow your existing consulting firm you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your consulting business in order to improve your chances of success.
 Your consulting business plan is a living document that should be updated annually as your company grows and changes.